fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-condition-intro.md

 In THL specification, there is another codeId 6: "ICD-10 -vastaavuuskoodi ICPC-koodille".
 This MAY be in `code` (it's the same code, but coded in another code system, so repetition of `code` is ok).
 Other codes, like symptom and accident type SHOULD NOT be repetitions of `code`.

+More than one code may be used in `code`.
+Currently ICD-10, ICPC2 are supported by THL, in near future ICD-11, SNOMED and ORPHA will become supported too).
+Additional codes may be expressed by repeating coding.
+Other codes like sympton SHOULD not be communicated via `code`, repetitions should represent the same concept (see [CodeableConcept datatype specification](https://www.hl7.org/fhir/datatypes.html#CodeableConcept)).

 #### Symptom code